Updated on 2024-10-02, viewed 98634 times

 LateralGForce

-g Gravitational force equivalent of the acceleration in each axis relative to the aircraft orientation
+g Gravitational force equivalent of the acceleration in each axis relative to the aircraft orientation.

 VerticalGForce=3.4